Fiat Panda hatchback - Engines, drive & performance

 Fiat Panda petrol engines

-The cheapest engine in the Fiat Panda range is the 68bhp 1.2-litre engine, available in entry-level Pop, mid-range Easy and fancy Lounge spec.
-It takes a leisurely 14.8 seconds to go from 0-62mph and tops out at 102mph.
-Overtaking requires a bit of forward planning and this engine is quite noisy when worked hard, so it doesn’t make the Panda very enjoyable to drive.
+The cheapest engine in the Fiat Panda range was the 68bhp 1.2-litre engine, available in entry-level Pop, mid-range Easy and fancy Lounge spec, but now phased out.
+It took a leisurely 14.8 seconds to go from 0-62mph and topped out at 102mph.
+Overtaking required forward planning and this engine is quite noisy when worked hard, so it doesn’t make the Panda very enjoyable to drive.

-First arriving as the Panda Mild Hybrid Launch Edition, and set to be rolled out more widely, the 1.0-litre, three-cylinder petrol with mild hybrid technology is the most efficient version.
+First arriving as the Panda Mild Hybrid Launch Edition, and now fitted as standard, the 1.0-litre, three-cylinder petrol with mild hybrid technology is the most efficient version.
 With 69bhp it's not really any faster than the old 1.2-litre - 0-62mph takes 14.7 seconds - but it does feel slightly less breathless, even if it's still a bit unrefined.
-At least its raspy exhaust does add to the Panda's character.
+At least its raspy exhaust note does add to the Panda's character.

 In theory, the mild-hybrid setup should give the engine a small boost under acceleration, but it's impossible to detect on the move.
 In fact, the main way you'll know the technology is on-board is thanks to a light on the dashboard, because during our test its coasting feature - where the engine cuts out when you aren't on the throttle - never functioned.